ppprs/the_rules/rules.md

     First round of the central division series  Expect the track to be tight, slow corners followed by mid-length straits.
 The cars with the best handling will show great promise here.

-*   Maker Faire Detroit, Dearborn, MI Saturday & Sunday Date TBA
+*   Maker Faire Detroit, Dearborn, MI Saturday & Sunday Date July 26th & 27th, 2014

     Our Landmark race returns yet again!
 The Detroit circuit is a bumpy high speed affair that will challenge driver skill more than anything else.
 The track usually features long sweeping corners that necessitate finesse and driver rhythm.